-The Institute's laboratories are principally located in the Rosebrugh Building, the Mining Building, the Banting Building, and the Donnelly Centre for Cellular and Biomolecular Research on the St. George Campus.
-These laboratories serve as centres for development of experimental and clinical techniques and instrumentation; real-time and interactive computer applications; innovative biomaterials; functional replacements for biological tissues; and simulations for electrochemical and physiological models.
-Since many members of the Institute hold appointments in the nearby teaching hospitals and medical research centres, a significant amount of research is also carried out in these hospitals and centres.
+The Institute's core laboratories are principally located in the Rosebrugh Building, the Lassonde Mining Building, and the Donnelly Centre for Cellular and Biomolecular Research on the St. George Campus, with a unique satellite facility housing the Translational Biology and Engineering Program of the Ted Rogers Centre for Heart Research in the MaRS2 Discovery Tower.
+Approximately 50 per cent of our core faculty have laboratories located in other university departments and hospitals.
+These laboratories serve as centres for development of experimental and clinical techniques, tools and instrumentation; real-time and interactive computer applications; innovative biomaterials; functional replacements for biological tissues and simulations for electrochemical and physiological models.
+Many IBBME faculty are appointed in departments in the Faculty of Applied Science and Engineering, Medicine, as well as hospital research institutes.